 - Preferences for communications you have opted into at trimet.org can be changed at trimet.org/email or by clicking the link in the email.

 - Replying STOP to the applicable text message.

 Note that you cannot opt out of initial or service communications.

 6.3.
-Most mobile devices allow you to prevent real-time location data from being sent to us.
+Most mobile devices allow you to turn off or disable location services which will prevent real-time location data from being sent to us.
 If you turn off location services, not all features of the Services will function.

 Contacting TriMet for Changes

 6.5.
 You may also contact us at firstname.lastname@example.org to find out what personal information we have about you and to change your personal details.